WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/Design.md

 1. ***Crud*** The local web page will collect user entered expenses from html pages and store them in a SQLite database.
     - Flask will be used for front-end to back-end integration.
-    - When the user enters an expense it will run as an HTTP post request.
-This sends the user entered expenses to python code.
+    - When the user wants to enter, update, or delete an expense it will run as an HTTP post request.
+This sends the user entered desired request based on the button clicked to python code.
 We will then use a DB class to store the expense in our database, delete the desired id, update the desired id or collect the required information to dispaly on the expense management page.
-    - ***We will create a db class*** to handle connections, db crud methods by page, etc (this section will build out as the db class is written and expands)
-      1. getConnection() - This function returns var that represents an object that provides a connection to the db file provided.
-This object will be provided to the various class methods required to read, delete, update, or insert to our various tables.
+If we are reapplying the table after a filter, update, insert, or delete we will also refresh the page with a get request based on the currently selected filter options.

 2. ***Database Design*** The default expense table will contain the following:
     - expense id (primary key)